 Prior to the Company's IPO in August 2021, the Company's preferred units were subject to liquidation preferences contained herein.
-So long as there were no Series A Preferred Units outstanding at the time of a liquidity event, any liquidity event proceeds would have been distributed as follows: First, the Series Id Preferred Units had a two times preferences in liquidation over the Series I c Preferred Units them participated with the Series Ic, 1b and Ia Preferred Units once the Series I c Preferred Units hould be sufficient to cover interest at the rate of 8% per anumon on the Series I Is and the participated with the Series Ic, and Series I Deferred Units houlders sufficient to cover interest at the rate of 8% per anumon on the Series I Preferred Units, the Series I a Preferred Units, the Series I b Preferred Units, and Series I Preferred Units, and Series I Preferred Units, soft is Is Preferred Units, soft is In Preferred Units, and Series I A Preferred Units, soft is In Preferred Units, and Series I A Preferred Units would share in any distribution until after the point at which the amount per Class A Common Unit's Participation Unit's Participation Threshold; and sixth, a pro-rata adistribution on Unit's Participation Threshold; and sixth, a pro-rata soft is Preferred Unit, and Series I Preferred Units each Series I Preferred Units each Series I Preferred Unit and each Series I Preferred Unit would have automatically converted into the runnaming proceeds to all equity holders.
-Unit out and the sum of the unit value of the Series I Preferred Units, each Series I Pref
+So long as there were no Series A Preferred Units outstanding at the time of a liquidity event, any liquidity event, any liquidity event proceeds would have been distributed as follows: First, the Series Id Preferred Unit is note to Series Is Preferred Unit so cover two times preferences had been satisfied.
+Second, proceeds to Series Is Preferred Unit builders sufficient to cover interest at the rate of 8% per anumun on the Series Is Preferred Units, the Description of the Series Is Preferred Units, and Series Is Preferred Units, and Series Is Preferred Units, series Is Preferred Units, and Series Is Preferred Units, series Is Preferred Units Preferred Units Preferred Units would share and Series Is Preferred Units Preferred Units Preferred Units Units Preferred Units and series Is Preferred Units of Units and Series Is Preferred Units where the Series Is Prefe